unit-mesh/edge-infer/README.md

 # Inference

-Inference is a gRPC-based inference server designed to support ONNX models.
-It offers flexible configuration options, allowing users to specify parameters such as the listening port, model file, batch size, and more.
-The server is built on a specific model architecture with numerous input and output nodes to cater to complex inference requirements.
+Inference is a gRPC-based server tailored for running ONNX models on edge devices, such as Android, iOS, or other microcontroller units (MCUs).

 - Onnx Runtime